ansel-lee/google-sheet-data-distributor/README.md

 ## You may use these files in any way you like, just note that following default behaviours:
 1. Please change the links in the google apps script, and after deploying also edit the links in the HTML document
-2. Always ensure that the sheet you are using has "version 2.2" (or whatever text in the script that it is checked against in google apps script) **in cell A9**
+2. Always ensure that the sheet you are using has "version 2.2" (or whatever text in the script that it is checked against in google apps script) **in cell A9**.
+Additionally, I highly recommend copying the testing sheet provided above.
+Column C is for identifiers, D is reserved for a future feature, and E onwardsd will be sent to the requester.
 3. Regular Expressions in the HTML file _cannot_ be stored in a variable.
 I've tried, and wasted time troubleshooting it, so nope!
 Also, if you're changing or removing the RegEx, do remember to change it on the Apps Script side too!
 I'll add more when I can recall :D